Taha-Abachi/financial/BatchManagement_API_Documentation.md

 - `errorMessage`: Detailed error message when batch fails or has failed items (null if no errors)
 - `createdAt`: Date when the batch was created
 - `updatedAt`: Date when the batch was last updated
-- `requestUser`: User who requested the batch
+- `requestUser`: User who requested the batch (contains only id and name)
-- `company`: Company associated with the batch
+- `company`: Company associated with the batch (contains only id and name)

 ### BatchCreateRequest
 ```json